MicrosoftDocs/learn/learn-pr/azure/advanced-modeling-patterns-azure-cosmos-db/includes/3-exercise-set-up-environment.md

 ### LL headset tags

-Next, run a query to return the tags for "LL Headset".
+Next, run a query to return the tags for LL Headset.

 1. Select the **productTag** container.
 1. At the top of the page, select **New SQL Query**.